LogikBlitz/NugetMaid/README.md

 NugetMaid
 =========

-Visual Studio extension to do nuget package manipulation easier
+Visual Studio extension to do nuget package manipulation easier.